{Use of Tech} A damped oscillator The displacement of an obj... | Channels for Pearson+

 {Use of Tech} A damped oscillator The displacement of an object as it bounces vertically up and down on a spring is given by y(t) = 2.5e⁻ᵗ cos 2t, where the initial displacement is y(0) = 2.5 and y = 0 corresponds to the rest position (see figure). <IMAGE>

-b.
-Find the time and the displacement when the object reaches its lowest point.
+d.
+Find the time and the displacement when the object reaches its high point for the second time.

 Recommended similar problem, with video answer: